About the Capital Region

 - Broad research landscape on the energy-related use of biomass

 - Development, production and integration of energy storage technologies for stationary and mobile applications

 In addition to manufacturers such as aleo solar and Astronergy, more and more start-ups with innovative solar products for end users are being created.
-At the Competence Centre Thin-Film and Nanotechnology for Photovoltaics Berlin (PVcomB), thin-film photovoltaic technologies and products are developed in cooperation with the industry.
+At the Competence Center Thin-Film and Nanotechnology for Photovoltaics Berlin (PVcomB), thin-film photovoltaic technologies and products are developed in cooperation with the industry.

 The generation of energy from biomass in all its facets is an important pillar of the energy transition, since it can be planned and regulated very easily.
 The big challenge is to use the existing resources and facilities more effectively.

 Many companies and research institutes are working together to find solutions in the areas of agroforestry systems and algae research as well as biogas, biofuels and biochar.
 The Leibniz Institute for Agricultural Engineering Potsdam-Bornim (ATB) is conducting research with a focus on the energetic use of biomass.
 By providing practical application laboratories for business partners, ATB is promoting the development of agricultural innovations into market-ready products.